Hebrews

 ~ ~ ~ ~ ~ ~

-But under the New Covenant of Grace, all who except
+But under the New Covenant of Grace, all who accept

-The Law says--- "Cursed is every one that continueth not in all things
+The Law says---"Cursed is every one that continueth not in

 ~ ~ ~ ~ ~ ~